ahrendsen/CLEED/Readmekarl.md

+Attempting to Compile (Try 1)
+===
+_Note: I was decidedly doing *the wrong thing* for a portion of Try 1.
+If you're trying to make this work for yourself, it's best to skip over this section.
+I keep it here only for historical reference._

 First, for whatever reason, I had broken packages on my system, so I had to do a
     sudo apt --fix-broken install